Irvine Ranch Landmarks Website

 - I want to SEE this

-Knowing this, we started off with large imagery to show the user what they’re signing up for, gave them a weather widget to prepare for higher-than-normal weather conditions, and informed the user with charts, badges, and various other graphics as to how difficult (or easy) their upcoming adventure was going to be.
+After the first round of comments, we continued with the use of large imagery (yay!) to show the user what they’re signing up for, gave them a weather widget to prepare for higher-than-normal weather conditions, and informed the user with charts, badges, and various other graphics as to how difficult (or easy) their upcoming adventure was going to be.

 We felt that each section of the website needed to showcase a different header image to break up the monotony of the heavy text, as well as feature various sites, activities, as well as the friendly faces that supported these exploration endeavors.